MohdRaza216/Guessing-Game/README.md

 Run the code:
 Open the index.html file in your browser or use Live Server in VSCode:

 Option 1: Right-click on the HTML file and select Open with Live Server.
 Option 2: Open the HTML file directly in a web browser.

-🎮 How to Play
+🎮 How to Play:
 A random number between 1 and 100 is generated at the start of the game.
 The user is prompted to guess the number.
 After each attempt: